 The intensity of the flow influences the calorie burn.
 A slow-flowing class is technically defined as vinyasa, but will burn fewer calories than a class that links flows together with Sun Salutations, Chair, lunges, Chaturangas, handstands and jump-throughs.

 Your Practice Experience

 If you're new to yoga practice, you'll likely burn more calories than a regular practitioner.
 This is because the moves are new to your body and it thus takes more effort for you to flow from pose to pose.
 A conditioned yogi has muscle memory and developed efficiency to step into Warrior I and Triangle, as well as other poses, with ease.

 A usual vinyasa class begins slowly — with a few seated postures and breath work — and then builds to more intense postures that burn the most calories.
 You then wind down to longer holds of poses, such as Pigeon or Seated Forward Fold, which don't burn many calories.
 Finally, practice ends with five minutes in Savasana, in which you lie in Corpse pose to steady the mind and central nervous system.

 While this pattern makes for a well-balanced class, it only leaves about 20 to 40 minutes of high-intensity flowing that burns a good number of calories.
 This is why estimates of 500 calories or more burned in vinyasa can be misleading.

 How to Maximize Calorie Burn

 A larger person burns more calories during practice.
 It simply takes more energy to fuel a bigger engine.
 This means that if you're a 115-pound woman, you'll burn a lot less than a 200-pound man.

-- Use an swift ujjayi breath to link the postures.
-Inhale and exhale through your nose at a rate of about 2 seconds in to 2 seconds out.
+- Use a swift ujjayi breath to link the postures.
+Inhale and exhale through your nose at a rate of about two seconds in and two seconds out.

 - Incorporate mostly standing and balancing postures, especially Warrior III and Dancer.